marcelTUB/Execution-Accuracy-Testbed/Readme.md

 # Intro

-This project is part of the bachleor thesis
+This project is the implementation part of the short paper

-<b> On the Accuracy of Block-Timestamp-based Time-sensitive
-Smart Contracts on Private Permissioned Ethereum Blockchains </b>
+<b> Can We Effectively Use Smart Contracts to Stipulate Time Constraints?</b>

-and provides the code needed to reproduce the result described in the thesis.
+and provides the code needed to reproduce the result described in the paper.

-The exeriment setup consist of a blockchain on which we deploy a time-sensitive Smart Contract and a script that sends transactions to the blockchain to request the computation of the temporal constrained function defined in the Smart Contract.
-Output files are generated during the experiment, each file containing the result of one execeution.
+Upon the setup, a time-sensitive smart contract is deployed on a locally running blockchain or on one of the Ethereum test networks, depending on the users input.
+The experiment script sends multiple transactions to the blockchain to request the computation of a temporal constrained function defined in the smart contract.
+The generated output file contains the result of one experiment execeution.
 A Jupyter Notebook is used to read the output files and visualize the result.
-The plots are used in the Evaluation Chapter.
-A more detailed sequence of the experiment is sown in Figure (1).

 ![sequence](images/sequence.gif)
 _Figure 1.
 Sequence diagram visualising the flow of the experiment._